 This time we’re unpacking how retailers can use dynamic pricing to personalize user experience.

 Is Dynamic Pricing a Form of Price Discrimination?

 Before we proceed to the topic, it’s necessary to dispel possible misunderstandings.
 More or less often, you can find “holy wars” about the nature of dynamic pricing and its relations to price discrimination technics.

 Dynamic Pricing ≠ Price Discrimination

-Dynamic pricing has nothing to do with the price discrimination.
-This pricing strategy developed specially to stay relevant to the market, e.g. set prices considering competitors’ prices or promotions and supply dynamics.
+Dynamic pricing has nothing to do with price discrimination.
+This pricing strategy developed especially to stay relevant to the market, e.g. set prices considering competitors’ prices or promotions and supply dynamics.
 In the meantime, discrimination is a strategy that divides users according to their purchasing power, e.g. what devices they use, which city live in, etc.